-On the upside, a deep clean does not require deep pockets (the following methods don’t cost more than a couple of bucks).
-It’s all in paying attention to the nooks and crannies which never seem to make it on to your to-do list.
-Here, I highlight three tasks to add to your deep cleaning chore list today!
+On the upside, a deep clean does not require deep pockets or too much time.
+In fact, the following methods don’t cost more than a couple of bucks and take only about ten minutes each.
+Deep cleaning is all about paying attention to the nooks and crannies, which never seem to make it onto your to-do list.
+So today, let’s talk about three tasks you should absolutely add to your deep cleaning list today.

 Sure, the exteriors of your kitchen and bathroom cabinets sparkle, but what about their insides?
-Crumbs, spills, and loose bits: That’s what’s lurking behind most closed cabinet doors.
-So roll up your sleeves, pull everything out and thoroughly wipe down the interior of each cubby and drawer.
+Crumbs, spills, and loose bits: that’s what’s lurking behind most closed cabinet doors.
+So roll up your sleeves, pull everything out, and thoroughly wipe down the interior of each cubby and drawer.
 (Check out my step-by-step kitchen cupboard cleaning method, which you can apply to bathrooms, too).

 If your coffee has been tasting a little less macchiato and a little more mucky, there is a solution (and no, it’s not running out to Starbucks).
 This should go without saying, but coffee makers and mugs need regular cleaning.
-Simply pour plain white vinegar (non-diluted) into your coffee maker and run through a brew cycle.
-Dump the vinegar down the drain and rinse the carafe.
-The next step is to get your drinking vessels of choice just as clean.
-If your mugs are stained from a lot of coffee or tea exposure, we have the perfect fix for you: Rub a slice of lemon on the stained ceramic, toss salt over the lemon juice, and rub the stains with the lemon slice.
-Finally, rinse, dry and admire!
-With these tasks done, you can proudly brew a delectable morning cuppa.
+Simply pour plain white vinegar (non-diluted) into your coffee maker and run it through a brew cycle.
+Then, dump the vinegar down the drain and rinse the carafe.
+(Read my full instructions for cleaning a Keurig coffee maker right here.)

 Clean The Litter Box Right Meow

-You have changed the litter, again.
+You have changed the litter again.
 And you’ve thrown the windows wide open to let in some fresh air.
 So why does your cat’s litter box absolutely reek?
 You are in a pretty obvious funk (pun intended).
 The good news is the solution to this problem has been under your nose this whole time!
 It’s time to clean the box itself.
-As litter boxes are typically made of plastic, they tend to absorb odors, so that’s likely what all the stick is about.
+As litter boxes are typically made of plastic, they tend to absorb odors, so that’s likely what all the stink is about.

-Here’s how clean your kitty’s private quarters: Empty the litter from the box and pour about half an inch of vinegar into the box base.
+Here’s how to clean your kitty’s private quarters.
+Empty the litter from the box and pour about half an inch of vinegar into the box base.
 Powder this with about a half cup of baking soda and allow the mixture to bubble.
 Fill the container about two-thirds full of water and stir.
 Let it soak for several hours, then drain the liquid and scrub the box clean.
 Finally, wash it with hot soapy water and dry.